How Long Does Jet Lag Last? Our Experience with Thousands of Fliers

 Does jet lag get worse with age?

-One study, following six young men and eight middle-aged men, compared alertness and the subjects’ ability to sleep after adjusting their daily routines by six hours to mimic jet lag.
-In this study, the older group had more severe symptoms, but both groups adjusted to their new time zones quickly.
+One study followed six young men and eight middle-aged men.
+It compared alertness and the subjects’ ability to sleep after adjusting their daily routines by six hours to mimic jet lag.

-However, another study found that older people took longer than younger people to recover from the fatigue and sleepless nights caused by jet lag.
+Another study found that older people took longer than younger people to recover from the fatigue and sleepless nights caused by jet lag.

 In which direction is jet lag worse?